- MA Visual Communication

 Please contact our admissions team for more information: firstname.lastname@example.org.

-A practical course for specialist photographers, graphic designers and illustrators.
+A practical MA in Visual Communication for specialist photographers, designers and illustrators.

 What you'll learn